 Your billing statement will show services in two categories as noted below:

 Laboratory and radiology services are provided by Lane Regional Medical Center and are billed by the hospital regardless of the type of insurance.

 You may experience a change in your out-of-pocket expenses.
-Because Lane Cancer Center, Lane OB/GYN, Lane Pediatrics, Lane Surgery Group, and Zachary Family Practice are now hospital-based outpatient clinics of Lane Regional Medical Center, you may be responsible for coinsurance amounts related to Lane Regional Medical Center's charge for technical services and for the physician's professional services.
+Because Lane Cancer Center, Lane Family Practice, Lane Gastroenterology, Lane OB/GYN, Lane Pediatrics, and Lane Surgery Group are now hospital-based outpatient clinics of Lane Regional Medical Center, you may be responsible for coinsurance amounts related to Lane Regional Medical Center's charge for technical services and for the physician's professional services.

 If you have additional questions concerning your bill, you may contact one of our patient financial services representatives at (225) 658-4346.

 A: Hospital-based outpatient clinics are considered part of the hospital; private physician offices are not (generally, these are smaller physician offices in the community).

 Clinics located miles away from the main hospital campus may still be considered part of the hospital.
 Hospital-based outpatient clinics are subject to stricter government rules, making them more complex and more costly to operate.

 When you see a physician or receive services in a hospital-based outpatient clinic, you are being treated within the hospital rather than the physician's office.